ga4gh-rnaseq/schema/rnaget.md

 #### Response

-The server shall return the selected expression as a JSON formatted object.
+The server shall return the filtered expression as a JSON formatted object.
 The server may return the expression in an alternative formatting, such as plain text, if requested by the client via the `Accept` header and the format is supported by the server.

 On success and an expression is returned the server MUST issue a 200 status code.